1996–97 United States network television schedule: Wednesday

 Perfect would soon be cancelled.
 EZ Streets would be given a 2nd chance in the spring.

 Thursday

 Friday

 Note: CBS picked up JAG after NBC cancelled it due to low ratings and it became a success afterwards.

 This is the last season of Family Matters and Step by Step and the only season of Clueless to air on ABC's TGIF block, until the following season, the former two shows were picked up by CBS and Clueless moved to UPN on Tuesdays.

 Saturday

-Note: America's Most Wanted would debut in November at 9:00 on Fox.
+Note: America's Most Wanted would return in November at 9:00 on Fox.
 Married... with Children moved to Sundays at 7-8pm in November, Mondays at 9:30 in January, and Mondays at 9pm in February.
-Lawless was canceled after one episode.
+Lawless which aired on March 27, 1997, replacing the second half of America's Most Wanted was canceled after one episode.